How much SLEEP does a second grader need?

 Birthdays are a special time for many of our students.
 Birthdays will be celebrated in a simple way at the end of the month.
 All students with birthdays during that month will be recognized.
 If you would like to bring a gift for the students please bring pencils, stickers or a book for the whole class.

 These fees pay for transportation and admission to field trip destinations.
 They can be paid at once or over time.
 If it’s in your budget, consider donating field trip frees for a student who cannot afford it.
 Please talk to the teacher if school fees are a financial difficulty, partial payments are accepted.

 How can I HELP with second grade?

 Volunteers are a big help for our class!
-Some volunteer opportunities include going on field trips, reading to students, repairing classroom books, and organizing materials.
+I keep a basket of sorting/cutting tasks that could be done at home or in the classroom.
+Other volunteer opportunities include going on field trips, reading to students, repairing classroom books, and organizing materials.
 If you’d like to work directly with kids, please fill out a volunteer application (included in your back-to-school paperwork packet).
 I request parent volunteers wait until children can adjust to the second grade routines.
 I will notify families when the class is ready for parent volunteers.